mantidproject/documents/Design/Documentation/Documentation.md

 * `categories`:
     - records any categories that this algorithm is a part of so that category pages can be generated

+### Directory Structure
+The sphinx configuration and accompanying files will need to be placed in the main source tree.
+The top-level directory `Code/Mantid` contains a `docs` directory so it is suggested that the files are placed in subdirectories under here using the following structure:

+    Code/Mantid/docs/
+                  ...
+                  source/
+                  sphinxext/
+                  ...

+The `source` will contain, but not be limited to the following files:

+    source/
+      _templates/
+      conf.py
+      ...

+where the `_templates` directory contains the Sphinx layouts for the various page types.
+There will also be `.rst` files for the static pages listing contents etc.

+The `sphinxext` directory will contain additional plugins that are required to generate documentation as described in this document.
+In particular it will contain the above set of directives for the algorithm documentation.
+The expected directory structure will be:

+    sphinxext/
+      mantiddoc/
+        directives/
+          algorithm.py
+          aliases.py
+          categories.py
+          properties.py
+          summary.py
+          usage.py
+      __init__.py

 Migration
 ---------
 There are several steps required to move from our current state to the new setup: